 Support You Can Trust

 At James H. Brown and Associates, we know firsthand just how difficult it can be to recover from a life-altering personal injury.
 With over 250 years of combined legal experience, our team is proud to partner with Edmontonians and injury victims across Alberta to make sure you have the support and guidance you need when it matters most.
-Our trusted team of injury lawyers understand that every case is unique, and we’ll always be on your side to give you the voice you deserve when it comes to defending your health and happiness in the future.
+Our trusted team of injury lawyers understands that every case is unique, and we’ll always be on your side to give you the voice you deserve when it comes to defending your health and happiness in the future.
 With James H. Brown and Associates, you can pursue the legal and medical support you need with peace of mind.

 Contact us today to speak to an injury lawyer and book a free, no-obligation consultation with our team of award-winning injury lawyers.